Judges Code of Ethics

 JUDGES CODE OF ETHICS

-It is the Judges responsibility to arrive punctually and allow plenty of time after general commentary for private comments.
+It is the Judges responsibility to arrive punctually and allow plenty of time after general commentary for feedback.

 To study the schedule carefully, analysing the words, before the competition.

-To judge every piece - any piece showing obvious disregard to the schedule to be marked 0 for Interpretation and an additional 20 Penalty points deducted from the total.
-The Competitor will not be placed or receive an award.
+To judge every piece - any piece showing obvious disregards to the schedule to be marked to the current facet marking system.

 Never criticise another Judge or their judgement.
 This should apply to both public commentary and private comments with competitors or other florists.

 When attending a competition in a private capacity, a qualified Judge must guard against being drawn into an expression of opinion, which could be contrary to that of the Judge, or Judges appointed for the occasion.

 Never to single out obviously poor floristry, publicly.
 The job of the judge is to find the winner, not to discourage the beginner.

 Keep any criticism of the schedule to a judges support day or AGM.

 It is not ethical for a judge to know who the competitors are, with the exception of open judging.
 Every effort should be made by the steward and Judge to see that there is nothing to identify the entries.